threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 There is a possibility that this happens because you are booting your 3node on a HDD.
 A 3node needs a minimum of 500GB of SSD to work properly.

 Also, make sure that you are using the correct boot option (Legacy BIOS or UEFI) in the Settings and that it corresponds to the correct booting image on the Threefold Bootstrap page.

-This problem often arises when you plugged your disks in the SAS controller.
-Try unpluging the disks from the SAS controllers, and plug them in the SATA controller.
-Also, disable the SAS controller.
+This problem often arises when you plugged your disks in the wrong controller.
+For example, try unpluging the disks from the SAS controller, and plug them in the SATA controller.
+Also, disable the SAS controller if needed.

 In a Legacy BIOS boot, make sure Legacy is enabled and disable *Data Execution Prevention* if possible.

 Also, it might have to do with your RAID controller configuration.
 Make sure this is properly set.
-For example, configuring all the HDD disks into one logical disk can fix this problem.
+For example, configuring all the HDD disks into one logical disk can fix this problem, or re-flashing the RAID card can also help.

 ***